yxuco/flogo-components/activity/jsmapper/README.md

 | value    |          | Transformation result, or source data if expr is not specified |

 ## Mapping Examples
-Query/translate output data from any other activities in the same flow
+The sample application [transform-app](https://github.com/yxuco/flogo-components/tree/master/apps/transform-app) contains the following activity that transforms output data from any other activities in the same flow.

 ```json
 {